grpc/proposal/A73-transport-selection.md

 * Client and Server: A registry is used to determine how to create transports for each address type.

-* Client and Server: Define an API for transports and streams.
-As mentioned above, these APIs should expose gRPC semantics and not HTTP/2 semantics.
+* Client and Server: Define requirements for transport and stream APIs.
 The specifics of the APIs will be left up to the individual gRPC client library authors.